Plums for Babies – Benefits and Recipes

 Different varieties of plums tend to taste a tad different.
 The plum that you prefer might not be liked by your child.
 Trial and error is the best way to go about it.
 However, it has been observed that plums of the Burbank or Victoria variety tend to be a hit with kids since they are juicy enough and are comparatively sweeter than the other varieties.

-How to Choose and Store Plums for Infant Food
+How to Choose and Store Plums for Infant Food?

 When buying plums, make sure that they are soft but not too much.
-On pressing a plum, it should press down just a bit and not stay hard.
+When pressing a plum, it should press down just a bit and not stay hard.
 Check the tip of the plum.
 If it is soft, then that’s a sign that it is fresh.

 The colour should be pleasing and rich without any blemishes on the surface.
 At times, a light white coating might be present on the skin, which is actually a good sign that the plum has stayed untouched.